Igbo art: Mbari

 Igbo art is noted for Mbari architecture.

 Mbari houses of the Owerri-Igbo are large opened-sided square planned shelters.
 They house many life-sized, painted figures (sculpted in mud to appease the Alusi (deity) and Ala, the earth goddess, with other deities of thunder and water).
 Other sculptures are of officials, craftsmen, foreigners (mainly Europeans), animals, legendary creatures and ancestors.
 Mbari houses take years to build in what is regarded as a sacred process.
 When new ones are constructed, old ones are left to decay.
 Everyday houses were made of mud and thatched roofs with bare earth floors with carved design doors.
 Some houses had elaborate designs both in the interior and exterior.
 These designs could include Uli art designed by Igbo women.

 In Mbari houses, there is a close relationship between where material objects are placed within the domestic environment and their symbolic significance.
 Domains within the house reflect societal dynamics outside on the house.
 The house delineates the private space from the public space, and within the house itself, male and female spaces exist through the work performed.
 Accordingly, the objects within the gendered sections gain meaning through the associations with the work and activities that occur there.
 Mbari houses are seen as taking on a larger societal significance beyond just being shelters.
 They become reflections of the cosmos and a cycle of rebirth.

 Repatriation

 In 2020, Nigerian art historian Okeke-Agulu called on auction house Christie's to cancel its planned Paris sale of two Igbo sculptures and repatriate the items in question back to Nigeria.
 The two sculptures were bundled together with a Benin plaque.
-Some have speculated the two sculptures were sold by Biafran rebels during the Nigerian Civil War.
+Some have speculated the two sculptures were sold by Biafran soldiers during the Nigerian Civil War.
 The auction went ahead, although no buyer showed interest in the lot.